HTTP-RPC/Kilo/README.md

 For example, given the preceding `GET` request, the value of the key named "contactID" would be "jsmith", and the value of "addressType" would be "home".

 #### Typed Access
-Although path components are always specified as strings, they can be easily converted to other types via one of the following overloads:
+Although key values are returned as strings by default, they can be easily converted to other types via one of the following overloads:

 ```java
 protected <T> T getKey(int index, Class<T> type) { ... }